segmentio/terraform-provider-segment/docs/resources/label.md

 page_title: "segment_label Resource - terraform-provider-segment"
 subcategory: ""
 description: |-
   A label associated with the current Workspace.
+To import a label into Terraform, use the following format: 'key:value'
 ---

 # segment_label (Resource)

 A label associated with the current Workspace.
+To import a label into Terraform, use the following format: 'key:value'

 ## Example Usage